 The AuD program is typically a lock-step program requiring a minimum of four years (11 semesters) to complete.
 A student may, in consultation with their academic advisor and the Chair of the Audiology Oversight Subcommittee, choose to slow down their program.
-Graduate School policy (Section 7.17) of the Graduate School Handbook) requires that all AuD requirements must be met within 5 years after the student passes the Professional Doctoral Examination.
+Graduate School policy (Graduate School Handbook, Section 7.17) requires that all AuD requirements must be met within 5 years after the student passes the Professional Doctoral Examination.